 The Local RA reallocation process requires the use of the two existing templates, the load migration forecast template and the System RA compliance template.

 The Local RA reallocation process includes two adjustment cycles, one occurring during the first quarter of the year to apply for filings in the second quarter in the year, and one occurring in the second quarter of the year to apply for filings in the third and fourth quarters of the year.
-LSEs file adjusted load migration forecasts, receive incremental Local RA adjustments, and have 45 days to procure incremental Local RA in order to meet adjusted Local RA obligations.
+LSEs file adjusted load migration forecasts, receive incremental Local RA adjustments, and have 25 days to procure incremental Local RA in order to meet adjusted Local RA obligations.

 The first Local RA reallocation cycle requires LSEs to file load forecast adjustments through August compliance month and submit those forecasts with the April load forecast adjustments.
 LSEs will have approximately five days to make any corrections to their load forecasts.
-California Energy Commission (CEC) and Energy Division staff will notify LSEs of incremental adjustments to Local RA obligations for May and June and send these to LSEs by mid February with May CAM/RMR reallocations.
+California Energy Commission (CEC) and Energy Division staff will notify LSEs of incremental adjustments to Local RA obligations for May and June and send these to LSEs 25 days before the May MA filing compliance due date.
 The adjusted Local RA obligations will then be used for May and June Month Ahead RA filings.
 The incremental Local RA adjustments must be inserted into the LSE Allocations tab of the RA Compliance Template in Table 5.
 Table 8 in the month-ahead summary tab will calculate any needed or extra local capacity for the month-ahead RAR.
-This gives all LSEs at least 45 days to buy or sell any Local RA capacity for May which must be committed as RA for the May compliance filing month.

 The second Local RA reallocation cycle requires LSEs to submit another load forecast to the CEC along with the June load forecast adjustments.
 This will again include forecasts through August compliance month.
 LSEs will have approximately five days to make any corrections to their load forecasts.
 Staff will use those forecasts to notify LSEs of adjustments to Local RA obligations for July through December compliance month.
-This gives all LSEs at least 45 days to buy or sell any local capacity for July which must be committed as RA in a RA filing for July compliance month.
+The second incremental local RA obligations will be sent to LSEs 25 days before the July MA filing compliance due date.
 That same Local RA obligation shall apply through the remaining months of the compliance year.
 There is no third reallocation cycle.

-LSEs will receive adjustments to their Local RA obligations with their CAM and RMR allocation letters sent through the Secure FTP.
+LSEs will receive adjustments to their Local RA obligations through the Secure FTP.
 LSEs may request allocations inserted into the template, or LSEs can insert the allocations themselves.